Terry Kath: Legacy

 Because Chicago considered themselves a team, some band members have subsequently claimed Kath's contributions to be generally overlooked.
 Chicago band member Walter Parazaider later said, "If [Kath] was totally up front, he would have gotten a lot more recognition."
 According to Parazaider, Jimi Hendrix commented to him after a set at the Whisky a Go Go in Los Angeles that "your guitar player is better than me."

 In September 1997, Chicago released Chicago Presents The Innovative Guitar of Terry Kath, a CD remembrance of their late guitarist, on their own short-lived Chicago Records label.

 Band members have since wondered if Kath would have stayed with Chicago had he lived or started a solo career.
 In 2010, Parazaider said:

 "I'm not sure about that.
 [Terry] was a free spirit ...
 He was his own person when it came to different things.
 I would like to think he (would still be with Chicago) but he was very independent and I wonder what he would have thought about the 1980s.
 I'd have to say it's 50/50.
 It could have gone either way."

 In 2012, Kath's daughter Michelle Kath Sinclair announced that enough funds had been donated to complete production on a documentary of his life, titled Searching for Terry: Discovering a Guitar Legend.
 In 2014, she confirmed she had interviewed the entire band except for Cetera and the project was planned for release in 2016.
 The film made its world premiere at the 2016 Toronto International Film Festival, renamed as The Terry Kath Experience, and Peter Cetera was listed among the cast members.
 It made its United States premiere at the DOC NYC film festival in November 2016 under the same name, and was soon after acquired by FilmRise, which planned a 2017 release.
 The film made its television premiere on AXS TV, under the name Chicago: The Terry Kath Experience, on November 7, 2017, and it was released as VOD and DVD on December 12.
 The film includes interviews with guitarists Jeff Lynne, Steve Lukather, Mike Campbell, Dean DeLeo and Joe Walsh, who all praised Kath's work.
 Walsh said, "He was a great guy; he was a brilliant musician.
 He was a songwriter and a great singer.
 He was such a monster on guitar. ...
 He was just a total experimenter".

 On April 8, 2016, Chicago was inducted into the Rock and Roll Hall of Fame.
-During the ceremony in Brooklyn, New York.
 Michelle Kath Sinclair accepted the award on her father's behalf.